 “Then peace be with you.”

-When the man rose from the water he looked skyward as he vanished and whispered words Barnaby couldn’t hear.
+When the man rose from the water he looked skyward as he vanished and whispered.

-He looked to the shore.
-Edward waded out to Barnaby with his head hanging.
-He removed the bandana from his neck, dipped it in the water, then wiped clean his face.
+He turned and saw Edward wading out to Levi with his head hanging.
+He removed the bandana from his neck, dipped it in the water, and then wiped clean his face.

-Edward nodded and wiped his nose because he had been crying but still did not look at Barnaby.
+Edward nodded and wiped his nose because he had been crying but still did not look at Levi.

 “You accepted the Lord Jesus Christ as your savior?”